-I played a key role in the Woodfibre LNG Buildings project, a significant development involving the construction of a liquified natural gas (LNG) plant located approximately 7 km southwest of Squamish, B.C.
-This facility is designed to produce 2.1 million metric tonnes of LNG per year, with site access during construction and operations limited to barge or helicopter.
+I played a key role in the Woodfibre LNG Buildings project - an LNG plant about 7 km southwest of Squamish, B.C., producing 2.1 million metric tonnes of LNG per year.
+Site access during construction and operations is limited to barge or helicopter.

-My company, Brybil Projects Ltd., was contracted by LB LNG Constructors, the design-builder, to undertake the design of six critical pre-engineered buildings for the Woodfibre LNG facility, EPC by McDermott.
-The project was characterized by an exceptionally expedited timeline, demanding rapid design turnarounds.
-For instance, the initial phase from project kick-off to the 30% design submission for all six buildings was completed in under six weeks.
+My company, Brybil Projects Ltd., was contracted by LB LNG Constructors (design-builder) to design six pre-engineered buildings for the facility, EPC by McDermott.
+The timeline was aggressive - from project kick-off to the 30% design submission for all six buildings took under six weeks.

 • Administration Building